<!--

 error ValidatorNotFound();

-error ValidatorAlreadyDeleted();
+error ValidatorAlreadyDeactivated();

-/// @notice Thrown when public key is invalid (zero)
+/// @notice Public key is invalid.

 error InvalidPublicKey();

-/// @notice Thrown when the Ed25519 signature verification fails
+/// @notice Ed25519 signature verification failed.

 error InvalidSignature();

-/// @notice Thrown when address is not in valid ip:port format
+/// @notice Address is not in valid `IP:port` format.

-/// @param backtrace Additional error context
+/// @param backtrace Additional error context.

-error NotIpPort(string field, string input, string backtrace);
+error NotIpPort(string input, string backtrace);

 error IngressAlreadyExists(string ingress);

-/// @notice Validator information (V2 - append-only, delete-once)
+/// @notice Validator information

-/// @param publicKey Ed25519 communication public key (non-zero, unique across all validators)
+/// @param publicKey Ed25519 communication public key.

-/// @param deactivatedAtHeight Block height when validator was deleted (0 = active)
+/// @param deactivatedAtHeight Block height when entry was deactivated (`0` if active).

 struct Validator {